splunk/observability-workshop/docs/module3/vm.md

 ### 3. Stop the agent on the VM

 In the next module we are going to roll out the agent on the Kubernetes cluster.
-Before doing that, stop the VM agent with
+Before doing that, stop the VM agent with the following command:

 Input: